 I used to think that smart people are fast thinkers.
+He never took my time to think.
 “He thinks on his feet.
 He’s really smart.”
 I tried it for many years.

 Every time I faced a problem, discussion, or when someone asked me a question, I thought, “QUICK, QUICK, QUICK!”